CyberplatanoRD/WRO2025-FE-CyberPlatano/README.md

 ---
 ##  Repository Overview
 `models` - Files for models used by 3D printers to produce the vehicle elements.

-`other` - Other essential files
+`other` - Other essential files.

 `schemes` - Schematic diagrams of the electromechanical components used in the vehicle and how they connect to each other.

-`src` - contains code of control software for all components which were programmed to participate in the competition `t-photos` - 2 photos of the team
+`src` - contains code of control software for all components which were programmed to participate in the competition.

+`t-photos` - 2 photos of the team.

 `v-photos` - contains 6 photos of the vehicle (from every side, from top and bottom).

 ## Table of Contents